Mauro Ranallo: Impact Wrestling (2021)

-On April 15, 2021, it was announced by Fite TV that Ranallo would be the guest commentator for Impact Wrestling's Rebellion title vs. title main event between Impact World Champion Rich Swann and AEW World Champion Kenny Omega.
+On April 15, 2021, it was announced by FITE TV that Ranallo would be the guest commentator for Impact Wrestling's Rebellion title vs. title main event between Impact World Champion Rich Swann and AEW World Champion Kenny Omega.

+Maple Leaf Pro Wrestling (2024–present)

+On August 22, 2024, Ranallo was announced as "The Voice" of Maple Leaf Pro Wrestling; handling announcing, promotional vignettes, commercials and match previews.

 Martial arts and boxing

 In addition to wrestling, Ranallo provided commentary announcing duties for Muay Thai/Kickboxing events and King of the Cage mixed martial arts shows on TSN.
 He later became most prominently known among MMA fans as the voice of Pride Fighting Championships PPV broadcasts in North America from 2003 until October 2006.
 He was initially paired with friend, longtime-PRIDE commentator, and MMA legend Bas Rutten.
 After Rutten departed the broadcast, Bas was replaced by Frank Trigg.
 Ranallo continued to commentate on MMA as part of the EliteXC and ShoXC broadcast team from 2006 until their closure in October 2008.
 Ranallo continued to be the voice of MMA on Showtime by becoming the mainstay of the commentary team for Strikeforce until that organisation's acquisition and eventual merger with the Ultimate Fighting Championship in 2013.
 He was also the lead announcer of the Muay Thai Premier League (a global combat sports league featuring the fighting arts of Muay Thai).

-Ranallo continues to work as a broadcaster for Showtime Networks, and provides commentary for three major combat sports: Showtime Championship Boxing, Glory Kickboxing, and Invicta Fighting Championships MMA.
+Ranallo continues to work as a broadcaster for Showtime Networks, and provides commentary for three major combat sports: Showtime Championship Boxing(until its closure at the end of 2023), Glory Kickboxing, and Invicta Fighting Championships MMA.

 Television and radio hosting career

 In 2006, he was lead news anchor for the Canadian combat sports channel The Fight Network and featured on "Fight Network Radio" through Sirius Hardcore Sports Radio Channel 98.
 From January 2009 until 2011, he hosted The MMA Show weekly on The Score and the show was also available as a podcast.
 Ranallo was also one of three analysts on The Score's show Right After Wrestling, now called Aftermath, which airs after The Score's airing of WWE SmackDown and the replay of WWE Raw.

-On March 9, 2016 in a press release, AXS TV announced that Ranallo would be joining Inside MMA as Bas Rutten's co-host starting March 25.
+On March 9, 2016, in a press release, AXS TV announced that Ranallo would be joining Inside MMA as Bas Rutten's co-host starting March 25.
 The show ended on September 30, 2016.